 Our results of operations could be adversely affected by general conditions in the global economy and in the global financial markets.
-A severe or prolonged economic downturn, or additional global financial crises, whether related to the ongoing COVID-19 pandemic or not, could result in a variety of risks to our business, including weakened demand for our product candidates, if approved, or our ability to raise additional capital when needed on acceptable terms, if at all.
+A severe or prolonged economic downturn, or additional global financial crises, including related to the ongoing COVID-19 pandemic or the armed conflict in Ukraine and the surrounding region, could result in a variety of risks to our business, including weakened demand for our product candidates, if approved, or our ability to raise additional capital when needed on acceptable terms, if at all.
 A weak or declining economy could also strain our suppliers, possibly resulting in supply disruption.
 Any of the foregoing could harm our business and we cannot anticipate all of the ways in which the current economic climate and financial market conditions could adversely impact our business.